Reiryoku-Technologies/Mida-Documentation/src/documentation/ticks-candlesticks/market-watcher.md

 # Watchers
-The `MidaMarketWatcher` API is available to listen real-time ticks and candlesticks.
+The `MidaMarketWatcher` API makes possible to listen real-time ticks and candlesticks.

 ## watch()
-Used to watch a symbol based on the specified directives.
+Used to watch a symbol according to the specified directives.

 - **Interface**
 ```typescript